harshita-chaudhary/pr-project/README.md

 4. Extract dataset.zip in the current location.

 5. Run the Jupyter notebook.
-For testing, only run the testing cells.
+For testing, only run the testing cells. '

+pickle and other saved files can be found here: https://drive.google.com/file/d/1csmahn3hHSYsBeJoGhkWGdYFJOOMfTjp/view?usp=sharing